Middlewich railway station: Halts

 As the branch was 9 mi in length, with just one main station at Middlewich, the LNWR decided to construct two railway halts to improve facilities for passengers in the locality.
-Cledford Bridge Halt was located between Sandbach and Middlewich and opened in January 1911.
+Cledford Bridge Halt was located between Sandbach and Middlewich; it opened in January 1911.
 Billinge Green Halt was located between Middlewich and Northwich and opened during 1915.
 Both halts were closed by the LMSR on 2 March 1942.

 Closure

 Middlewich station shared in the common experience of a drastic reduction of services during the war and for years after.
-Passenger numbers were never particularly high, significantly more of the line's revenue was being extracted by its freight traffic instead.
-By January 1956, the passenger service offered just four third-class only trains each way on weekdays, and none on Sundays.
-Unlike many other lines services were not increased after 1956.
-The station became victim of the pre Beeching cuts closure programme, with regular passenger trains ceasing to use the branch on 4 January 1960.
+Passenger numbers were never particularly high; significantly more of the line's revenue was being extracted by its freight traffic instead.
+By January 1956, the passenger service offered just four third-class only trains each way on weekdays and none on Sundays.

+Unlike many other lines, services were not increased after 1956.
+The station became victim of the pre-Beeching Axe closure programme, with regular passenger trains ceasing to use the branch on 4 January 1960.
 Despite this, the station continued to be used by goods traffic until November 1967.

+The up platform building was demolished in the late 1960s; the down buildings and signal box saw the same fate in 1980.

+The site and line today

+The platforms and station master's house are still extant, with all other traces of the station removed.

-The station buildings were subsequently demolished.
-The nearest railway station is now Winsford 2.3 miles (3.7 km) away on the WCML.
+The nearest railway station is now at Winsford, 2.3 miles (3.7 km) away on the WCML.

-Current status